 Genre = Economics, Finance

-Intriguing Connections = 1) Get To Know This Worlds' People, Regions, Cities, Nations, and Empires (United States of America), 2) What Goes Into An Economic Crisis?
+Intriguing Connections = 1) Get To Know The Peoples Of The World (United States of America), 2) What Goes Into An Economic Crisis?

 This book is about the characters who were able to subvert the law and manipulate the gold market during the 19th century.
 The main characters are Jim Fisk and Jay Gould who were protégées of Daniel Drew, financer of the Erie Railway Company.
 During the battle against Vanderbilt for the railroad, Jim and Jay learned to trust only each other with one providing charisma and the other brilliance.
 Part of the plan against Vanderbilt was to sell stock which they have been ordered not to do as the judges were in Vanderbilt’s employee.
 The event having cost Vanderbilt a lot of money, with the proceeding negotiations left the Erie Railway Company to Jim Fisk and Jay Gould.
 Using the finances from the company, they were able to make their way in numerous financial fiascos, one of which was the Gold Ring.

 Their initial use their position was to create a lock-up.
 They withdrew so much money from the system which tightened credit which created an artificial depression.
 They profited from the lock-up by selling short stocks before the lock-up as during a lock-up, stocks lose their value.
 When the conditions changed, they changed their position from selling stocks short to purchasing them.
 During this time, the judges were bought to be on the side of the Jay and Jim.